tryptichon/Tool-IOStreams-for-CPP/README.md

 Using them for streaming zlib / gzip, iconv, openssl-digests and base64 data transparently.

 Work in progress and not well documented yet.

+This project was created in the Eclipse IDE (NEON).